-The MessageAmp II aRNA amplification procedure is depicted in Figure $\underline{1}$.
+The Amino Allyl MessageAmp II aRNA amplification procedure is depicted in Figure 2.

 - Reverse Transcription to Synthesize First Strand cDNA is primed with the T7 Oligo(dT) Primer to synthesize cDNA containing a T7 promoter sequence. - Second Strand cDNA Synthesis converts the single-stranded cDNA into a double-stranded DNA (dsDNA) template for transcription.
-The reaction employs DNA Polymerase and RNase H to simultaneously degrade the RNA and synthesize second-strand cDNA. - cDNA Purification removes RNA, primers, enzymes, and salts that would inhibit in vitro transcription. - In Vitro Transcription to Synthesize aRNA generates multiple copies of aRNA from the double-stranded cDNA templates; this is the amplification step. - aRNA Purification removes unincorporated NTPs, salts, enzymes, and inorganic phosphate to improve the stability of the aRNA and to facilitate subsequent enzymatic reactions.
+The reaction employs DNA Polymerase and RNase H to simultaneously degrade the RNA and synthesize second-strand cDNA. - cDNA Purification removes RNA, primers, enzymes, and salts that would inhibit in vitro transcription. - In Vitro Transcription to Synthesize Amino Allyl-Modified aRNA with aaUTP generates multiple copies of amino allyl-modified aRNA from the double-stranded cDNA templates; this is the amplification step. - aRNA Purification removes unincorporated NTPs, salts, enzymes, and inorganic phosphate to improve the stability of the aRNA and to facilitate NHS ester coupling or subsequent enzymatic reactions.